 Dedicated to serving drivers in Maryville, Sevierville, Clinton, Lenoir City & Loudon

 Many Tennessee drivers do not realize that reckless driving is a serious traffic offense.
-If arrested, you may be charged with a misdemeanor and could face months in jail and the possibility of a hefty fine.
+If arrested, you may be charged with a Class B misdemeanor and could face up to six months in jail, plus a hefty fine.
 Additionally, a ticket for reckless driving will add six points onto your Tennessee driver’s license, possibly affecting your insurance rate.

 Penalties for reckless driving in Tennessee

 When a person is arrested for drunk driving, it is common to be charged for other crimes, such as reckless driving, at the same time.
 Any behavior that you exhibit while driving a vehicle that shows intentional and reckless disregard for others may be considered reckless driving.
 If you’re charged with reckless driving in the Knoxville area, you face the following penalties: